JHHa223/Optflow_code/README.md

 ## Model Architecture
 A Deep Learning Model for Precipitation Nowcasting consists of two parts.

-Part I. Optical flow calculation and linear regression stage
+### Part I. Optical flow calculation and linear regression stage

+Multiple linear regression is implemented to minimize forecast errors produced by the optical flow method.

-Part II.
+### Part II.
 U-Net architecture for training the nonlinear motion of precipitation fields

+The U-Net architecture is adopted to capture nonlinear motions that cannot be captured by the optical flow method.

 ## Part I. Optical flow calculation and linear regression stage

 OpenCV library is used here to estimate the optical flow field.

-The codes for optical flow calculation are provided at the directory "optical_flow".
+The codes for optical flow calculation are provided in the directory "optical_flow".

 ### Example: Optical flow estimation
 ```python